 "My coach helped me develop skills for managing crucial conversations, navigating my departmental power/political structures, becoming a better manager, and being a more confident professional."

-Your application should consist of a brief description of your goals, area of focus for coaching, and the potential impact of the proposed coaching on your scholarly and professional life (approximately 150 words).
+Your application should consist of a brief description of your goals, area of focus for coaching, and the potential impact of the proposed coaching on your scholarship, pedagogy, or professional life (approximately 150 words).
 Successful applicants will clearly articulate how coaching will support them in their role at Yale.

 Applications from faculty who have not already received coaching support through SAL2 will receive priority.
-Faculty who have already received repeated SAL2 support through Coaching for Success and who wish to continue working with a coach are welcome to apply with the understanding that we may encourage you to use alternative funds (i.e.: university-allocated research funds, departmental funds, or other university funds) to continue this important work so that we may reserve SAL2 resources for those who have not yet taken advantage of the program.
+Faculty who have already received repeated SAL2 support through Coaching for Success and who wish to continue working with a coach may be encouraged to use alternative funds (i.e.: university-allocated research funds, departmental funds, or other university funds) to continue this important work so that we may reserve SAL2 resources for those who have not yet taken advantage of the program.

 If you do not have a particular coach in mind, SAL2 program staff will match you with a coach with relevant expertise.